Types of Shock Testing Machines

 Figure 1.9.
 Idealized graph of a terminal peak shock pulse with a maximum acceleration of 100G and a 10mS.

 If we were to view the drop at regular speed, we would not notice the compression of the pointed lead castings because the motion would occur so quickly.
-However, in that blink-of-an-eye time frame, the lead points compress, and a greater force is applied to the table in the opposite direction—corresponding to a greater acceleration—until the motion stops.
+However, in that time frame, the lead points compress, and a greater force (corresponding to a greater acceleration) is applied to the table in the opposite direction until the motion stops.

 The pulse amplitude for classical shock pulses on a drop-shock table can be adjusted by changing the distance from the table to the programmer.
 In some cases, springs or rubber bands are connected from the seismic mass to the table to create a velocity other than gravity.